Edugate/Documentation/rr3-admin/source/configfile.rst

     $config['rr_rm_member_from_fed'] = TRUE;

 * rr_logobaseurl - if NULL then **base_url** is set.
-It's used for generating Metadata logo paths if RR3 is a source of logo.
+It's used for generating Metadata logo paths if JAGGER is a source of logo.

  .. code:: php